Updated:

 Eddie Zepeda

 As we age, the body changes, and our feet are no exception.
 Foot pain and foot problems are common for older adults, making it difficult to execute daily functions.
 From flat feet to heel pain, there are many ailments that can make tasks such as climbing stairs or getting out of a chair challenging.
 It's also possible that this pain can impact your balance which increases the risk of falling and injuring yourself.
 Aging feet changes, although common, can be difficult to navigate on your own.
-Let's explore how painful feet can develop and outline some tips to improve your overall foot health regardless of your age.
+Foot disorders are best treated with the guidance and proper treatment of a doctor.
+At PrimeCare, we offer orthotics solutions in Albuquerque and Las Cruces to help alleviate persistent foot pain and other foot issues, helping you return to a healthy and comfortable routine.

-Are Foot Problems Common?
+How Common Are Foot Problems in Older People?

 Aging feet problems aren't uncommon.
 In fact, one in three people over the age of 65 experiences aching feet, stiffness, or overall foot pain.
 Those who live in long-term care facilities have even higher rates of foot and ankle problems.
-Foot problems are more common in those who are older, obese, diabetic, or have cardiovascular disease, osteoporosis, or knee, hip, or back pain.

 21 Most Common Types of Foot Problems